jacubero/aws-architect-associate/docs/storage.rst

 **Expedited* retrievals are often used in situations when access to an archive is urgent.
 You can retrieve a single file from an archive from 1 to 5 minutes.

+Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
+For all but the largest archives (250 MB+), data accessed using Expedited retrievals are typically made available within 1?5 minutes.
+Provisioned Capacity ensures that retrieval capacity for Expedited retrievals is available when you need it.

 **Standard** retrievals grants access to archives in about 3-5 hours, which is a good fit for DR situations or when thre is not an immediate need for an archive.

 **Bulk** retrievals grant access to archives from 5 to 12 hours.
 This tier is primarily for batch processing workloads, such as log files analysis, video transcoding, or large data lakes that require background processing.
 You can use bulk retrievals to comb through data slowly and pull back PBs of data at a low cost that can be processed by elastic compute or sport instances.

+To make an Expedited, Standard, or Bulk retrieval, set the Tier parameter in the Initiate Job (POST jobs) REST API request to the option you want, or the equivalent in the AWS CLI or AWS SDKs.
+If you have purchased provisioned capacity, then all expedited retrievals are automatically served through your provisioned capacity.

 Performance
 ^^^^^^^^^^^